Indica, Sativa, Hybrid – What’s the Difference

 So many people today associate how cannabis makes them feel with the terms Indica and Sativa.
 These terms actually only describe the type of cannabis plant it is, and how it looks.
 What really determines how cannabis will make you feel is the terpenes.

 While Cannabis Indica plants are shorter and stocky with fat leaves; Cannabis Sativa plants are taller with skinnier leaves and expanded flowers.
-Typically, Sativa plants are actually higher in THC than Indica plants are and they tend to grow better in a warmer climate.
+Typically, Sativa plants are actually higher in THC than Indica plants and they tend to grow better in a warmer climate.

 It is true that most Sativa strains have a more uplifting effect, but I’ve had Sativa strains that have been dominant in Myrcene and have put me to sleep.
 On the other hand, I’ve had Indica strains that were dominant in Pinene and made me super motivated and focused.